How To Make Your Own Travel Plans

-Be able to use the Internet with a desktop computer, a laptop, a tablet or a smartphone.
-This is essential and crucial.
-Create accounts on various sites and to purchase with your debit or credit card online.
-To minimize hacking and if you're concerned with security issues, you may want to designate one card for purchases.
-Third, for some alternative lodging (like vacation rentals), you may need a cash account, such as PayPal, Venmo or CashApp.
+You should be able to use the Internet with a desktop computer, a laptop, a tablet and smartphone.
+This is essential and crucial for such tasks creating accounts on various sites, purchasing tickets with your debit or credit card, making reservations online, etc. To minimize hacking and if you're concerned with security issues, you may want to designate one card for purchases.
+For some alternative lodging (like vacation rentals), you may need a cash account, such as PayPal, Venmo or CashApp.

 2. Where to go?

 If you are new to traveling beyond visiting family or going to the same place every year, it can be overwhelming to decide where to go.
 Talking to people is one way to get ideas; watching travel shows is another; you'll get ideas watching movies, going to an event, following hobbies (your favorite team, performing artist or fan conventions).
-Still others have a mission: the top roller coasters, every water park, waterfalls, lighthouses, national parks, etc. You may want to golf the most famous courses or you may be a food or wine connoisseur.
-Finally, there is the wish or bucket list: all the major cities, every continent, all 50 US states, you get the picture.
-Whatever the reason, all trips have three basic components: how to get there, where to stay and what to do or where to go.
+Still other people have a mission: the top roller coasters, every water park, waterfalls, lighthouses, national parks, etc. You may want to golf the most famous courses or you may be a food or wine connoisseur.
+Finally, there is the wish list: all the major cities, every continent, all 50 US states, you get the picture.
+Whatever the reason, all trips have three basic components: how to get there, where to stay and what to do.

 Finally, there is driving by automobile, whether it's your car or a rental.
-AAA, Map Quest, Google Maps, Maps.Me and every GPS app known to man will give you any type of directions you need.
+AAA, Map Quest, Google Maps, Maps.Me, Waze and many GPS apps will give you any type of directions you need.
 Plus, learn the app because it will also give you icons for lodging, gas, restaurants

 5. Where to stay?